golemfactory/golem-core-python/docs/sphinx/api.rst

 Chain
 -----

-.. autoclass:: yapapi.mid.chain.Chain
+.. autoclass:: golem_api.mid.Chain

 Chain components
 ----------------

 Components in this section can be used as parts of the Chain (but don't have to).

-.. autoclass:: yapapi.mid.chain.SimpleScorer
+.. autoclass:: golem_api.mid.SimpleScorer
     :members: __init__, __call__

-.. autoclass:: yapapi.mid.chain.DefaultNegotiator
+.. autoclass:: golem_api.mid.DefaultNegotiator
     :members: __init__, __call__

-.. autoclass:: yapapi.mid.chain.AgreementCreator
+.. autoclass:: golem_api.mid.AgreementCreator
     :members: __call__